dober-man/GoodWAFSec/docs/module1/lab1/lab1.rst

 2. Login using **webgoat/F5DEMOs4u!** credentials and interact with the webgoat application by browsing.
 Please refrain from experimenting with the site using any familiar "exploit" techniques.

 #.
-On the BIG-IP, navigate to **Security > Event Logs > Applications > Requests**.
+On the BIG-IP, navigate to **Security > Event Logs > Application > Requests**.

 #.
-Clear the **"Illegal Requests"** filter.
+Clear the default **"Illegal Requests"** filter by clicking the x.
   .. image:: images/image8.PNG

 #.
 Verify that requests are being logged by the WAF.
-You should be able to see both the raw client and server responses.
+You should be able to see both the raw client requests and server responses.
   .. image:: images/image9.PNG

 Exercise 1.2: Geolocation and IP Intelligence